openlegend/core-rules/core/SRD.md

 #### Make a Damaging Attack

 To attack a foe in an attempt to damage them, follow the steps in the Attack Summary chart, which are explained in further detail below.
-Every attack is either physical or supernatural.
+Every attack is either physical or extraordinary.
 Physical attacks typically involve weapons, claws, teeth, or other natural means of inflicting damage that rely on the attacker's Might or Agility attribute.
-Supernatural attacks are those that make use of one of the attacker's supernatural attributes, such as by using Energy to summon a ball of fire.
-A character can only make a supernatural attack if they possess a score of 1 or higher in the relevant attribute.
+Extraordinary attacks are those that make use of one of the attacker's extraordinary attributes, such as by using Energy to summon a ball of fire.
+A character can only make an extraordinary attack if they possess a score of 1 or higher in the relevant attribute.

 **1. Determine Range**